Performance of LDAK-KVIK

 • ‘Homogeneous’ dataset (63k unrelated White British individuals)

-• ‘Twins’ dataset (constructed by duplicating the genotypes of 31,500 individuals of homogeneous dataset)
+• ‘Twins’ dataset (constructed by duplicating the genotypes of 31,500 individuals of the homogeneous dataset)

 Phenotypes were generated under different heritabilities (0.2 and 0.5) and number of causal SNPs (5k and 20k), with ten replicates for each scenario.
 Causal SNPs were randomly selected from the start of each chromosome, while SNPs located on the end of each chromosome served as null SNPs to evaluate type 1 error.
 For binary traits, we also varied the prevalance (10% and 1%).